Remote Patient Monitoring in Virginia.

 VA Medicaid

 Medicare covers RPM federally at uniform rates.
-VA Medicaid provides full supplementary coverage for dual-eligible patients.
+VA Medicaid provides partial supplementary coverage for dual-eligible patients.

 Billing Requirements